-Another case of conspicuous asymmetry are the mandibles of many insects, among them Orthopterans, i.e. grasshoppers, crickets and relatives (Ball, 1992; Chapman, 1964; Clissold, 2007).
+Another case of conspicuous asymmetry are the mandibles of many insects, and among them Orthopterans, i.e. grasshoppers, crickets and relatives (Ball, 1992; Chapman, 1964; Clissold, 2007).
 Mandibles are used to induce shear and crush food, and their asymmetric shapes allow the distal parts (incisivi) to cross and act as double blades, and the proximal parts (molars) to occlude (Clissold, 2007).
 The left and right mandibles each rotate around an axis formed by two articulation points with the head.
-They can move independently from each other and, in Orthopterans, are each actuated by one adductor and one abductor muscle which are attached to the inside of the head capsule cuticle (Clissold, 2007).
-Contrary to the bones of the Cetacean skull, the Orthopteran mandibles remain to some extent physically independent from each other, while, contrary to the fiddler crab claws, both mandibles must work together to achieve efficient feeding.
+They can move independently from each other (meaning they are by definition anatomical modules) and, in Orthopterans, are each actuated by one adductor and one abductor muscle which are attached to the inside of the head capsule cuticle (Clissold, 2007).
+Contrary to the bones of the Cetacean skull, the Orthopteran mandibles remain to a large extent physically independent from each other, while, contrary to the fiddler crab claws, both mandibles must work together to achieve efficient feeding.
 The Orthopteran head (including mandibles) therefore constitutes a somehow intermediate study case of an integrated structure, or tagma (Minelli et al., 2013), combining symmetric and asymmetric components which both should be advantageous: Left and right mandibles are physically independent, but share a common function including a key-and-lock principle, while the rest of the head tagma should be under selective pressure for symmetry, given sensory structures such as the eyes and antennae.
 In addition to a common function, left and right mandibles share a common developmental origin, being derived from a highly modified head segment (Posnien & Bucher, 2010).

 We propose that (i) to achieve conspicuous asymmetry, by which we mean visibly different morphologies on the right and left sides of an animal, the opposite medio-lateral axes of development must have some degree of autonomy from each other, possibly forming modules.
-At the same time, because overall tagma symmetry should be generally maintained, we may expect that (ii) asymmetric structures should be to some degree autonomous from symmetric ones, possibly requiring some pre-existing level of modularity to allow for asymmetry to arise evolutionarily. (iii) In the case where the left and right asymmetric components must work together to achieve a given function (like the Orthopterans mandibles) and/or when they are physically tightly linked (as in the skull of ), the functional or architectural constraints may also counteract the potential right-left developmental modularity suggested in point (i).
-Another possibility is that (iv) asymmetries may “spill-over” from conspicuously asymmetrical modules to neighboring areas, for example through asymmetric mechanical loads producing plastic development or reinforcement preferentially on one side or through correlated growth (Levinton, 2016; Pratt & Mclain, 2002; Tiwari et al., 2017), which would increase correlations (and reduce modularity) between the conspicuously asymmetric structures and the anatomically linked structures.
+At the same time, because overall tagma symmetry should be generally maintained, we may expect that (ii) asymmetric structures should be to some degree autonomous from symmetric ones, possibly requiring some pre-existing level of modularity to allow for asymmetry to arise evolutionarily. (iii) In the case where the left and right asymmetric components must work together to achieve a given function (like the Orthopterans mandibles) and/or when they are physically tightly linked (as in the skull of toothed whales), the functional or architectural constraints may also counteract the potential right-left developmental modularity suggested in point (i).
+Another possibility is that (iv) asymmetries may “spill-over” from conspicuously asymmetrical modules to neighboring areas, for example through asymmetric mechanical loads producing plastic development or reinforcement preferentially on one side or through correlated growth (Levinton, 2016; Pratt & Mclain, 2002; Tiwari et al., 2017), which would increase correlations (and reduce modularity) between the conspicuously asymmetric structures and their anatomically linked structures.